-For more information on the RefreshVariables data source in general, see Creating the RefreshVariables data source.
+For more information on the RefreshVariables data source in general, see Defining refresh variables.

 All refresh variables use a common set of general properties such as the variable name, display name, and whether the variable is enabled or required.
 For more information on these properties, see General refresh variable properties.